-It used to be that most property investments was made by individual investors in their personal name.
+It used to be that most property investment profits was made by individual investors in their personal name.
 Very few people would set up as a limited company to buy and hold residential investment property.

-Since 2016, an increasing number of investors have chosen to invest in property as limited companies.
+Since 2016, an increasing number of investors have chosen to invest in property as limited companies because of investment profits.
 In this article, you’ll learn why its now not only in vogue but very sensible for many.
 The Financial Times reported that it is now ‘the norm’ for buy-to-let investors to set up as limited companies.
 Perhaps it’s how you should be investing in property?

 What happened in 2016 to shift structure of property investment?

-In its infinite wisdom, in 2016 the government changed the way that mortgage interest is dealt with by property investors.
+In its infinite wisdom, in 2016 the government changed the way that mortgage interest is dealt with by property investors because of investment profits.
 The new rules started to take effect in 2017, and are being phased in.
 They will be in full swing by 2020.
 This means that from 2020/21, you won’t be able to deduct your mortgage interest costs from your rental income when calculating the income tax that you owe.
 In addition, the tax deduction you can make will be limited to the basic rate.

 Under the old system, if you earned £10,000 in rental income, paid mortgage interest of £4,000 and incurred other costs of £1,000, you were left with a taxable income (profit) of £5,000.
 If you paid income tax at the higher rate (40%), you would be liable to income tax of £2,000.

-When the new rules take their full effect, you won’t be able to deduct the mortgage interest from your rental income to calculate your net income (profit).
+When the new rules take their full effect, you won’t be able to deduct the mortgage interest from your rental income to calculate your investment profits.
 So, your net income will be £9,000.
 As a higher rate taxpayer, you’ll incur a tax liability of £3,600.
 You can then claim tax relief at 20% on your mortgage interest payments of £5,000.
 So, your £3,600 tax bill is reduced by £1,000.
 The tax you pay is £2,600.

 In these examples:

-For basic rate taxpayers, the net rental income (profit) you make will be unchanged.
+For basic rate taxpayers, the investment profits you make will be unchanged.
 However, because your gross profit is higher (in our example, £9,000 instead of £4,000, because mortgage interest payments are no longer deducted), you could end up moving into the higher rate tax bracket.
 If this is the case, you’ll suffer the same tax hit on your profits as a higher rate taxpayer.

-How does investing as a limited company help?
+How does investing as a limited company help in investment profits?